Competitive prices for top quality

 •

-• Spacing & Spacing: Many of these plants are vining or spreading; provide plenty of space.
+• Spacing & Space: Many of these plants are trailing or spreading; provide sufficient space.
 The fruits can be quite large, and the plant structure requires room to grow.

-• Harvest & Use: Varietal dependent – some fruits are harvested young for flavor, others are allowed to ripen fully for storage or processing into jam/confectionery.
-Seeds can be roasted or used in dishes.
-Wikipedia +1
+• Harvest & Use: Depending on the variety – some fruits are harvested young for flavor, others ripen fully for storage or processing into jam/preserves.
+Seeds can be roasted or incorporated into dishes.
+Wikipedia+1

 Why buy other Cucurbita/Cucumis varieties through Easyseeds.eu